 - day trips to explore Whitefish and its many galleries and shops.

 Other ways to see Glacier National Park

 Cycling is certainly an amazing way to see the park, but there are other activities, such as hiking and rafting, that should not be looked over.
 Since Glacier National Park has over a million acres of land and it may seem a little overwhelming to decide how you are going to see everything, we’ve put together a few other suggestions we don’t want you to miss.

 A must when visiting Glacier National Park is making the most of water-based activities.
 The Middle Fork and North Fork of the Flathead River, which combined cover 219 miles, offer the perfect spot for some whitewater rafting.
-The rafting season runs from May to September and features activities suitable for a range of ages.
+Rafting in Glacier National Park takes place from May to September and features activities suitable for a range of ages.

 Historic boat tour

 The National Park is renowned for its large and stunning lakes, and a great way to experience the history and natural beauty of the area is by taking a boat tour.
 Choose from a variety of different lakes, all of which tell a unique story.

 Another enjoyable way to learn about the National Park’s history is to take a guided hiking tour.
 With experience, knowledge, and safety at the forefront, this is a great activity for the whole family.
 There is no need to worry about planning your hike; there are many companies that will make sure you see the best of the best.
 (Check out Glacier Guides for a variety of packages.)

 When planning your trip glamping in Glacier National Park and wondering what to pack, it’s important for you to be prepared for all types of weather and activities.
 During the summer, you can expect warm days and cooler, breezy nights.
 Snow is also possible all year round, especially at higher elevations.
 Much of the cycling gear will be included with your trip, thanks to Trek Travel, so be sure to check the list on their website before packing!